abhiishekporwal/QueryHandler/README.md

 Copy the localhost url and paste it on browser on multiple tabs and run all of them in parallel: http://127.0.0.1:5000/querytest?querystring='input_your_desired_query'

+It will take 10 sec for any unique query to process.
 Notice each and every process will end at same time and have same output if it runs in wait time.